IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 isb_filteraccept:
 : The
-  isb_filteraccept option specifies the 64-bit unsigned integer number of packets accepted by filter starting from the beginning of the capture.
+  isb_filteraccept option specifies the 64-bit unsigned integer number of packets that were accepted by the filter, starting from the beginning of the capture.
 {: vspace='0'}

 Example: the decimal number 100.